omkar-shelke25/ckad-killercoda/ClusterIP-Service-Artifacts/intro.md

-# Team Pluto – Internal ClusterIP Service
+# CKAD: ClusterIP Service with Port Redirect

-Create an internal Service with a port redirect and verify it from a temporary client.
-You’ll also save the HTTP response body and the backend Pod’s access logs to the local filesystem.
+Create an nginx Pod, expose it via a ClusterIP Service with a **3333 → 80** port redirect, verify connectivity from a temporary client, and save the HTTP response and access logs to disk.

 Click **Start Scenario** to begin.